TheR16H/OfficialOfficialWeather/README.md

 ## Description

-This is a  [weather site](https://ther16h.github.io/OfficialWeather/) that will bring up an accurate 5 day forecast using data captured with an API,  while keeping your previous searches stored to the side under the search bar for easy researchability.
+This is a [Weather site](https://ther16h.github.io/OfficialWeather/) that will bring up an accurate 5 day forecast using data captured with an API,  while keeping your previous searches stored to the side under the search bar for easy researchability.

 ## Table of Contents